Why does it not become dark immediately after the Sun sets?

-Why are Mercury and Venus only visible during the dusk and dawn?
+Why are Mercury and Venus only visible during dusk and dawn?

-Nature photographers need to have an idea on the activities of the sun and onset of the darkness to achieve perfect shots.
+Nature photographers need to know the Sun’s activities and the onset of the darkness to achieve perfect shots.

 This is the line between sunset and twilight.
-So when you know the difference between the two, you can accurately estimate the time when it will be dark enough to appreciate the night sky.
+So when you know the difference between the two, you can accurately estimate when it will be dark enough to appreciate the night sky.

 How long until it gets dark after the sun sets?

-In a day, there are two periods of time called the golden hour and the blue hour.
+In a day, there are two periods of time: the golden hour and the blue hour.
 These are not characterized by exact times but are determined by a description of the light.
-We won’t get into much detail about these but we will tackle their significance in the later parts of this article.
+We won’t get into much detail about these, but we will tackle their significance in the later parts of this article.

 The first and brightest twilight happens when the sun is still at less than 6 degrees below the horizon.
-The moment just before the sun appears in the morning and after the sun has fully set, those are the civil dawn and dusk, respectively.
+Just before the sun appears in the Sunning and after the sun has fully set, Sunset is the civil dawn and dusk, respectively.

-The line between actual night and astronomical twilight is hard to determine except through the angle in which the sun is from the horizon.
+The line between actual night and astronomical twilight is hard to determine except through the angle at which the sun is from.
 This is the time when distant celestial bodies that take time before the light reaches our atmosphere are visible.

 True night time

-If we define it scientifically, night time is basically just that span of time wherein the sun is at an angle between 18 and 90 degrees below the horizon.
+If we define it scientifically, nighttime is just that period wherein the sun is at an angle between 18 and 90 degrees below the horizon.
 Night time varies on the location relative to the equator and the different seasons as well.

-Astrophotography is best done during night time when the only light comes from the heavenly bodies in the sky.
-At the perfect location, you can get wonderful photos of the Milky Way galaxy, the Northern Lights (Aurora Borealis), and other wonders of the universe.
+Astrophotography is best done at night when the only light comes from the heavenly bodies in the sky.
+You can get wonderful photos of the Milky Way galaxy, the Northern Lights (Aurora Borealis), and other universe wonders at the perfect location.

 How long until it gets dark in my region?